History and Archive

 The City of Birmingham Choir was founded in March 1921 and its first president was no less a figure than Sir Granville Bantock, who was Principal of what was then called the Birmingham and Midland Institute School of Music, and who was a recognised composer in his own right.

-The choir presents an increasingly diverse series of concerts each season, principally in Symphony Hall, but also in Town Hall, the Elgar Concert Hall and Tewkesbury Abbey.
+The choir promotes and participates in an ambitious series of concerts each season, principally in Symphony Hall, but also in Town Hall, the Elgar Concert Hall, Tewkesbury Abbey and elsewhere.
 A recent development has been international tours – Paris (2015) and Vienna (2017).
+A celebratory year 2021 is being planned for the Centenary of the choir.

-You can read lists of the concerts performed by downloading these lists:
+You can read lists of concerts performed by the choir by downloading these lists:

 Handel’s Messiah with the CBSO: Not every Messiah concert is listed.
 Performed by the choir in 1921, 1935 and 1936, it was not until 1943 that the work became a tradition of the season.
 Handel’s great oratorio has been performed every year since then with the CBSO in Town Hall and latterly (since 1991) in Symphony Hall.